aninda20/college-chat-website/README.md

  🏁 Getting Started <a name = "getting_started"></a>

 - "git clone https://github.com/aninda20/college-chat-website.git"
 - You can run it in your local envireonment using xampp server.
+- Mac users can use MAMP for a better experience.